 But like prior generations entering the real estate market, they are making relatively small down payments on their mortgages.
 If they are being more cautious, it may be in thinking about affordability and resale.
 If this is the case, these are good things — they show a degree of financial prudence.

 Conventional wisdom, unfortunately, wrote a generation out of the real estate world based on speculation.
-They were mostly kids, teenagers.
+They were mostly kids and teenagers.
 They witnessed the worst crash in most of our lifetimes.
 It’s natural that they would be somewhat skeptical about their futures.
 But an expanding economy and the opportunity that comes with it brought hope where there was none.

-It’s hard to image yourself a homeowner when you’ve never had a job and many people you know can’t find one.
+It’s hard to imagine yourself a homeowner when you’ve never had a job and many people you know can’t find one.
 It’s also hard to imagine passing on the opportunity to have a place of your own — and to own a large, appreciating asset — when the other option is to buy one for someone else through rent payments.

 As millennials continue to come into their own and fully participate in the economy, we should expect them to continue to be the drivers of the future.
 This generation will realize its full potential, no matter what the naysayers claim will happen.
 Buying homes is but a beginning.